mapr-demos/drill-spot-price-history/README.md

 Let's say I want to pick the most stable spot price for an instance.
 What instance type should it be, and where should I place those instances?

-Use the variance to find the volatility in spot pricing by instance and region.
+Use the variance function to find the volatility in spot pricing by instance and region.
 Let's get the top 10 most stable spot prices, across all regions:

 ```SQL
 select